KatanaGraph/rdg-test-datasets/rdg_datasets/ldbc_003_maximal/README.md

 # ldbc_003_maximal

 a version of ldbc_003 stored with as many optional rdg data structures as possible.
-Intended to be used by tests of the rdg storage format
+Intended to be used to test the STPG rdg format

 # Generation

 Generation of this rdg purposely requires work from the user, as often the definition of what makes a "maximal" rdg will change between storage format versions.

 Before regenerating, modify `generate-maximal-storage-format-rdg/generate-maximal-storage-format-rdg.cpp` to include any new optional data structures which were added by the new storage format version.

 ```